cdown/sshrc/README.md

+**sshrc was originally written by Russell Stewart (Russell91), who left GitHub, and hasn't responded to requests to appoint a new maintainer.
+This is a maintained continuation of his work.**

 ## Usage

 sshrc works just like ssh, but it also sources the ~/.sshrc on your local computer after logging in remotely.